Originally written in June 2025. This is a more detailed version of a talk from around the same time.

 People demo pieces of this.
 Some research labs are playing in this space.
 Most actual companies are not.

-In June 2025, most teams I see are living somewhere between Level 1 and Level 4, depending on the maturity of their tests, their architecture, and their appetite for risk.
+In June 2025, most teams I see are between Level 1 and Level 4.
+Where they land depends on their tests and appetite for risk.

-If your tests are flaky, your reviews are rushed, and nobody really knows what happens when production is under stress, jumping from Level 1 to Level 4 is not bold.
-It is just a faster way to generate incidents.
+If your tests are flaky and your reviews are rushed, jumping from Level 1 to Level 4 is not bold.
+It is a faster way to generate incidents.

-The happy path stories get all the airtime.
+The happy path stories get most of the attention.
 “We shipped a feature in two days instead of two weeks.”
 “We reduced boilerplate by 60 percent.”
-All true, and genuinely useful.
+Those gains are real and useful.

-The interesting stories are the ones where things go sideways.
+The interesting stories are the ones where things go wrong.

 I keep seeing the same patterns.